xMdb/hypixel-guild-chat-bot/README.md

 [![Gitmoji](https://img.shields.io/badge/gitmoji-%20😜%20😍-FFDD67.svg?style=flat-square)](http://gitmoji.dev/) [![Commit Activity](https://img.shields.io/github/commit-activity/w/xMdb/hypixel-guild-chat-bot)](https://github.com/xMdb/hypixel-guild-chat-bot/commits/main/)

-Discord bot used to connect Minecraft chat to Discord and vice versa.
+Welcome!
+This is a Discord bot used to connect Minecraft chat to Discord and vice versa.
 Open source, with love from xMdb ❤

 > This application will login to Hypixel using Mineflayer which is not a normal Minecraft client, this could result in your Minecraft account getting banned from Hypixel, so use this application at your own risk.
 I am not liable for any damages and no warranty is provided as outlined in GPL-3.0 License.